Table of contents

 If you love dramatic landscapes, drive along the A82 is regarded by many as one of the most visually impressive driving backdrops in the country.

+Glencoe is a charming village located in the heart of Glen Coe Valley.
 This place is especially famous for its magnificent mountains dotted with small waterfalls.
 Glen Etive, Glencoe Lochan, Devils Staircase and The Lost Valley are just some of key stops you’ll want to take during your drive through.

 There are so many things to see and do in Glencoe and the surrounding area.
 Whether you’re interested in hiking, or just taking in the stunning scenery, you’re sure to find something to enjoy in this beautiful part of Scotland.

-Fort Williamknown as the “outdoor capital of the UK”
+Fort William – known as the “outdoor capital of the UK”

 Drive from Glencoe to the fort takes approximately 30 minutes although you’ll likely be stopping plenty of times.